dprCZD/LeetCode/README.md

 # LeetCode
 the solution of LeetCode

-AnyWay,you can learn how to solve the questions on leetcode by this projocts.
+AnyWay,you can learn how to solve the questions on leetcode by this projects.
 I will update this project as long as I solve a new question on leetcode.